mckennapsean/dissertation/content/03-framework.md

   We identified four visualization design activities: _understand_, _ideate_, _make_, and _deploy_.
 Additionally, we detail the motivation and expected visualization artifacts within each activity.
-Throughout this dissertation, we refer activities using the first initial of each activity and its associated color.
+Throughout this dissertation, we refer to activities using the first initial of each activity and its associated color.
 ](figures/daf/activities.pdf){#fig:framework width="100%"}